architen100/MealGenerator/DEVELOPMENT.md

 - Had trouble set my position for my drop down menus because it keeps moving
     - Fixed problem by set position of the drop down menus again when I create a new object of it
 - Going to create another filtering method so user can find recipe by certain ingredients
+- Changed logic in my code so that user can add additional recipes to certain days
+    - Had to create a 2d vector to keep track of my exisiting recipes for each day
+- Created a scroll view menu to keep track of the grocery list instead of a drop down menu
+    - Having trouble making the scroll view menu appear and disappear